aerynsfyre/discord_message_channel/README.md

 - A discord account which will be the bot who messages the updates.
 - A text channel on your own discord server for the messages to be posted to.

+Download the code as a compressed folder, extract the files, and then make the following changes to the discord_message_channel.py file.
+Once these are made, run python3 pip install setup.py in the directory of the files.

 Initial Setup Steps:
 1. To identify your user ID, follow these instructions: https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID#h_01HRSTXPS5H5D7JBY2QKKPVKNA